MuzykaAndrii/volcabulary-scheduler-bot/README.md

 # volcabulary-scheduler-bot
-this repo contains involation of my proj "easy learn lang" the old repo above builded on deprecated lib "pytelegrambotapi" thats cant normally runs in multithread mode and should be totally redeveloped
+this repo contains evolve of my proj "easy learn lang".
+The old repo above builded on deprecated lib "pytelegrambotapi" thats cant normally runs in multithread mode and should be totally redeveloped